Weekends Away in Switzerland:

 Photos courtesy of Engadin St Moritz Tourism

 St. Moritz is known for its posh side, the one that conjures images of skating white-coated waiters brandishing trays of champagne and caviar and horse drawn carriages ferrying fur bedecked women between flashy five-star hotels and nightclubs.
+Other images that spring to mind are its Polo Racing or White Turf horse racing, attracting the glitterati from the whole of Switzerland and beyond.

 Origins of St Moritz

 However, it’s good to remember that St. Moritz, which is named after the first Black African saint, a Roman soldier who was executed for defending Christians in the Swiss Alps, is actually a 3,500-year-old pilgrimage destination with healing powers.
-It’s even better to go there with family, like we did, in the summer and discover its many charms as a kick-butt mountain town that won’t break the budget.
+It’s even better to go there with family, like we did, in the Summer and discover its many charms as a kick-butt mountain town that won’t break the budget.

 The location and views alone can stun even the most jaded European tourist.
 The town is seated in the heart of the flat and wide Engadine Valley and surrounded by some of Switzerland’s most impressive peaks: Piz Bernina, Piz Corvatch and Piz Nair.
 Called the “Ballroom of the Alps,” the valley floor features large, crystalline lakes like the Silvaplanersee and the Silsersee, known for their fierce gusty winds and for hosting international wind- and kite-surfing competitions.